uncbiag/SlicerUniGradICON/README.md

 - On first use, the extension downloads the required PyTorch libraries.
 This installation may take a few minutes, and it is normal for the Slice interface to appear frozen during this process.
 Please wait until the installation is complete.
 You can monitor the progress in the Slicer Python Console.

 - The I/O process takes approximately one second per iteration on a GPU.
 Please be patient during the optimization process, particularly when using a CPU.
+- If an error arises due to incompatibility between `setuptools` and `distutils`, update `setuptools` using the following command in the Slicer Python Console: `slicer.util.pip_install("setuptools -U")`

 ## Acknowledgements
 This implementation is based on the [SlicerANTs](https://github.com/netstim/SlicerANTs) and [SlicerSegmentWithSAM](https://github.com/mazurowski-lab/SlicerSegmentWithSAM) repositories.
 We thank the authors for their work.